 6 Actionable Tips for Men Suffering From Varicose Veins

 No, varicose veins are not something that only women experience as varicose veins can happen to almost anyone, and that includes men.
 In fact, depending on the source, some say that men are more likely to suffer from varicose veins than women.

-An Edinburgh Vein Study published back in 2003, found that 39.7% of males deal with varicose veins, as opposed to 32.2% of women.
+An Edinburgh vein study found that 39.7% of males deal with varicose veins, as opposed to 32.2% of women.
 On the other hand, a Framington Study found that more women suffer from vein disease than men.
 Whichever you way look at it, the numbers of men versus women are very close, and the bottom line is this: men too suffer from varicose veins.

 So, if you’re a man with varicose veins, what can you do?
 Read below for some expert tips.